Whether you are peak bound or park bound, the best dog backpack can be very handy for you and your dog.

 In addition to the vest, you will need to purchase your own MOLLE compatible pouches.
 However, the choice is yours, and the tactical pouch market is only expanding.
 Drop into an Army surplus store or search online and you will find these things in abundance.
 From a sleeping bag pack to a pistol holster— a MOLLE equipped pack will fit your dog and its gear like a glove.

 Big dogs can use any size-appropriate pack under the sun and are not limited to tactical vests such as these.
-A popular pack among many large dog owners is the trusted Mountainsmith K-9 Dog Pack.
-This “dogonomically correct” pack has been a staple in the adventure dog community and has 30 years of pack building history.
-This pack also offers a plethora of adjustment options to keep comfort and stability.
+One of the best and most popular dog backpacks among many large dog owners is the trusted Mountainsmith K-9 Dog Pack.
+The Mountainsmith K-9 is an “dogonomically correct” pack that has been a staple in the adventure dog community and has 30 years of pack building history.
+It has breathable mesh lining, and a top handle.
+This pack also offers a plethora of adjustment points to keep comfort and stability.

 As your dog’s owner, fitting them with the right gear is your duty.
 Should you chose to use a pack on your dog, proper fitment and comfort should never be compromised.
 Many pups will reject even the best dog backpacks, and that’s okay.
 Take time to help your dog and train them to associate the pack with good times.
 Put it on them unpacked when you go for a walk, even if it’s just down the road.
 Keep the experience loving and don’t be afraid to try another pack if your dog decides to wiggle their way out of the unit.

-With all the gear available there is surely a pack that is right for your dog, big to small.
+With all the gear available there are surely dog backpacks that will be right for your dog, big to small.
 Give the pups a purpose and let those working dogs be fulfilled and proud.
 Not to mention a literal weight off your back.
-Explore fits and styles to see what pack will best suit your application.
+Explore fits and styles to see what dog backpacks will best suit your application.
 Whether its a river canyon or a morning park jog, a dog pack can bring you the goods.